secretstartups/handbook/job-families/engineering/development/backend/senior/index.html.md

 ##### Nice to have
 * Proven database development experience.
 * DevOps experience working with and configuring infrastructure.
-* Experience with Snowlow, dbt, or other related data engineering tools.
+* Experience with Snowplow, dbt, or other related data engineering tools.
 * Frontend experience including HTML, CSS, and JavaScript frameworks (Vue.js preferred).

 #### Responsibilities
 * Build tooling to collect metrics from GitLab.com and self managed instances.
 * Work closely with GitLab's Data team to analyse data pipelines.
-* Build automations to ensure the quality of our collected metrics.
+* Build automation to ensure the quality of our collected metrics.
 * Build monitoring to ensure the reliability of our data pipelines.

 ### Engineering Productivity